5 Procedures for Staff

 - Jordan School District is committed to providing a safe and civil school environment in which all members of the school community are treated with dignity and respect.
 The Board, therefore, delegates to the District Administration responsibility for establishing policy regarding bullying and cyberbullying.
 See JSD Policy AS98 - Bullying and Cyberbullying

-Students violating these guidelines will be disciplined in accordance with District policy AS67—Discipline of Students.
-See AS67 for full description of policy.
+Students violating these guidelines will be disciplined in accordance with District policy.
+See JSD Policy AS67—Discipline of Students.

-A problem solving approach will be used with discipline problems.
-The following steps will be used with most situations.
+A problem-solving approach will be used with discipline problems.
+The following steps will be used in most situations.

 - Individual warnings - parents will be contacted after three warnings.